vishal23000591/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the progran for distance between two points is executed successfully.
+Thus the program for distance between two points is executed successfully.